derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/06/2021 16:20:05 : 3 Database Admins walked into a NoSQL bar.
+01/07/2021 16:20:26 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Software salesmen and used-car salesmen differ in that the latter know when they are lying.
+.NET was named .NET so that it wouldn't show up in a Unix directory listing.
 <!-- replace-with-joke ends -->